 Iowa State had finished in the bottom half of the Big Eight Conference meet for 11 consecutive years when Bergan became the university’s cross country coach in 1971.
 The men’s track team had finished last or next to last in conference for 21 straight years.

 Three years after Bergan’s arrival, Iowa State won its first Big Eight cross country title in 43 years.
 Bergan became the head track & field coach in 1976.
 Five years later, the Cyclones won their first conference track championship in 36 years.

 When Bergan retired in 1995, he had guided Iowa State to 25 Big Eight conference team championships and two NCAA titles.
 A former NCAA cross country and track & field coach of the year, he earned district coach-of-the-year honors 19 times.

 Bergan coached 16 Olympians from six different nations, including intermediate hurdler Danny Harris and distance runner Yobes Ondieki.
 Harris won a silver medal at the 1984 Olympics following his freshman year at Iowa State, and Ondieki won a world title in the 5,000-meter run for Kenya and set a world record in the 10,000 meters.

 Iowa State won NCAA cross country titles in 1989 and 1994 and finished as runners-up in 1990 and 1991.
-John Nutall (1989) and Jonah Koech (1990) won NCAA individual titles for the Cyclones.
-In all, Bergan’s student athletes achieved All-America honors 110 times and captured 163 Big Eight Conference individual titles.
+John Nuttall (1989) and Jonah Koech (1990) won NCAA individual titles for the Cyclones.
+In all, Bergan’s student-athletes achieved All-America honors 110 times and captured 163 Big Eight Conference individual titles.